capactio/capact/docs/tutorial/content-creation/README.md

 - [JIRA installation tutorial](../jira-installation/README.md) - Learn how to execute actions in Capact.
 - [Argo Workflows documentation](https://argoproj.github.io/argo-workflows/) - Capact action syntax is based on Argo workflows, so it's highly recommended you understand what is Argo and how to create Argo workflows.
 - [Capact runners](../../runner.md) - Understand, what are Capact runners.
-- [ocftool](../../../cmd/ocftool/docs/ocftool.md) - Learn how to validate your manifests syntax.
+- [Capact CLI](../../../cmd/cli/docs/capact.md) - Learn how to validate your manifests syntax.

 ## Types, Interfaces and Implementations